-In this article, I have captured a list of the most effective persuasion techniques.
-But, I haven’t included the 6 weapons of influence by Robert Cialdini.
+I have captured a list of the most effective persuasion techniques in this article.

-As adults, it’s easy for us to transfer that respect to society’s authorities such as doctors, police officers, bosses…
+As adults, it’s easy for us to transfer that respect to society’s authorities, such as doctors, police officers, and bosses…

 We assume their positions give them special access to information and power.